 An uneducated peasant girl,who rose to lead a troop of French soldiers in war, Joan of Arc (Jeanne d'Arc) is considered a symbol of inspiration.

+At 13, she claimed to have seen visions that told her to save her country from the English.
 She led the French army to several victories during the Hundred Years' War, that finally led to the coronation of Charles VII, as the King of France on July 17, 1429.
 In 1430, during an attempt to defend the city, Compiegne, she was captured by the Burgundians.

 She was burned by the English at the age of 19.
 On May 16, 1920 she was declared a saint by Pope Benedict XV.
 As Saint Joan of Arc, she is popular in the Roman Catholic Church.

 The woman behind one of the most reputed international fashion brand, 'Chanel' is Gabrielle Bonheur Chanel.
 She gave the fashion world the 'little black dress'.
 Her designs and sense of style, that was inspired from men's fashion, remains popular till today.
 She herself was considered a glamorous fashion icon.
 However, her roots were quite the opposite.

 She grew up in an orphanage and took small singing jobs in clubs to earn a living.
 She started her career in fashion in 1910 by selling hats.
 She rose to popularity with her signature cardigan jacket and suits.

 Her popularity was largely due to her relaxed fashion designs, which were a sharp contrast to the corset type of restricted garments, which placed glamor over comfort.
 She died in 1971 at the age of 87.